chaitanyamhaiskar/chaitanyamhaiskar/README.md

 - 🔭 I’m currently working on Data Science and Frontend Designing
 - 🌱 I’m currently learning ML
-- 👯 I’m looking to collaborate on Google
+- 👯 I’m looking to work underprofessional
 - 🤔 I’m looking for help with for mentor who can guide me for ML